Hannoob/ROPvsSolid/README.md

         ERROR (error.Message)

-//Define a wrapper that will wrap functions that do not return result types let tee functionToExecuteIfOK stateValue =
+//Define a wrapper that will wrap functions that do not return result types let map functionToExecuteIfOK stateValue =
     match stateValue with
     | OK x ->
         x //Take x